hcastor/Amazon-Order-History/README.md

 # Amazon-Order-History
-This script is used to pull amazon order history from multiple accounts, and stores them locally.
-I created this since I have lots of amazon prime accounts, and I was always having to remember which account I used to order a specefic item if I needed to go back and get some information about the item.
+This script is used to pull Amazon order histories from multiple accounts, and store them locally.
+Since I have many Amazon Prime accounts, I created this script instead of having to remember which account I used when ordering a specific item.
+This way I can easily retrieve information about an item, without having to rememeber which account I used.

 #Usage
 On the first run of getOrderHistory.py an accounts.csv file will be created.
-Fill this out with all your amazon accounts.
+Fill this out with all your Amazon accounts.
 Run the script again and the created history.html will contain all of your orders.
-Open it up in a browser and it should like a lot like amazon.com order history page.
+Open it up in a browser and it should look a lot like an amazon.com order history page.

 #Disclaimer
 amazonUI.css, and orderHistory.css are pulled from amazon.com, and are not my code.
-They are used by history.html to make the page look excatly like it does on amazon.com
+They are used by history.html to make the page look exactly like it does on amazon.com